Cofunctions and the Unit Circle

 $$\cos(\theta + \frac{\pi}{2})=-\sin(\theta)$$

-Which you can convince yourself of graphically, see Figure 2, where we see a positive offset in abscissa corresponds to a leftward shift by that much.
+Which you can convince yourself of graphically, in Figure 2 (above), where we see a positive offset in argument corresponds to a leftward shift by that much.

 Tangent Triangle Segments